lwheat/terraform-azurerm-stcv/README.md

-# DOCUMENTATION
+# Spirent TestCenter Virtual Terraform

+## Description
 Run STCv traffic generator instances with public and test networks.

-Instances can be controlled by the Spirent TestCenter application.
+Instances can be controlled by the [Spirent TestCenter application](https://github.com/Spirent-terraform-Modules/terraform-azurerm-stc-gui).

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements